 Are you frustrated with your wife or ex-wife’s attitude of “I AM THE MOTHER; YOU ARE IRRELEVANT” when it comes to raising your shared children?
 Does she have an over-inflated sense of self because she’s a mother?
 Does she believe the mere act of giving birth entitles her to special privileges and gives her absolute, unilateral power over you and the children?
 If so, your wife/ex-wife/mother of your children may be a golden uterus (GU) and suffer from golden uterus complex (GUC).

-There’s plenty of ex-wife hating out there, and I don’t suggest indulging in that kind of toxic media.
+There's plenty of ex-wife hating out there, and I don't suggest indulging in that kind of toxic media.
 Instead, this is about healthy co-parenting for the sake of kids, each parent's well-being, and gender equality.

-But I see this golden uterus complex all around, have heard complaints from both men I know, as well as followers who suffer painfully at the hands of their boyfriends’ and new husbands’ ex-wives.
+I see this golden uterus complex all around, have heard complaints from both men I know, as well as followers who suffer painfully at the hands of their boyfriends' and new husbands' ex-wives.

 It is understandable if you have GUC.
 After all, there is a newish trend in our culture that over-celebrates motherhood and women's work overall — elevating it to deity status and explaining why, for example, 40 percent of Americans believe it hurts children when mothers work outside the home (according to Pew), fuels working mom guilt, urges mothers to prioritize their children above husbands and serious boyfriends (proven to end marriages), and leads to spoiled, over-parented children who grow up to incompetent adults (my observation/judgement).